gofynd/fdk-client-javascript/documentation/platform/CONTENT.md

 ### getAppCustomFields
-Get list of custom fields of given resource
+Get list of custom fields of gives resource